-- Composition: For any assignments using our music notation editor.
+- Composition: For any assignment using our music notation editor.
 Your students can start from a blank score, a template, or work on a collaboration.

 - Worksheet: Auto-generated and auto-graded music theory exercises.
-You simply choose the subjects you want to assess and are good to go.
+Simply choose the subjects you want to assess and you’re good to go.

 - Performance: Audio recording assignments.

 Please visit our dedicated help pages for each assignment type mentioned above for more detailed information about them.